-Students who fall below a 2.0 academic GPA or receive an "F" in any course will be placed on Tier 2 intervention.
+Students who fall below a 2.0 GPA or receive a "D" or "F" in any course will be placed on probation.
 LACHSA staff will provide interventions and support for the struggling student and to help the student to improve.
-Students having difficulty maintaining a passing grade in a course should see their teacher, counselor and/or administrator immediately for academic advisement.
-Students will have one semester to improve their academic GPA and/or eliminate any "F" grades.
+Students having difficulty maintaining a passing grade in a course should see their teacher, counselor and/or academic dean immediately for academic advisement.
+Students will have one semester to improve their GPA and/or eliminate any "F" grades.
 Students who fail to meet the minimum academic standards are at risk of an involuntary transfer to their home school district.
-Students may also be recommended for an involuntary transfer to their home school district for not upholding the artistic, work habit, and citizenship standards of their arts departments or for violating LACHSA's Student Code of Conduct, LACOE policies, CSULA policies, California Education Code, or any other applicable rules and/or policies.
+Students may also be recommended for an involuntary transfer to their home school district for not upholding the artistic, work habit, and citizenship standards of their arts departments.